yinpinglai/lcs_the_phone_book_application/README.md

       self.contact_trie_tree.insert_contact(contact)
     self.contacts = retrieved_contacts
 ```
+*Figure 5.2.1 - The code snippet of initializing the internal state of the PBA*

-Figure 4.2.1 illustrates that the PBA loads all contact records from the temporary JSON file during the first time initialization.
+Figure 5.2.1 illustrates that the PBA loads all contact records from the temporary JSON file during the first time initialization.
 Since the PBA provides persistence of the contact records.
 As a result, users do not have to insert all the contact records after restarted the application every time.
 The PBA retrieves all contact records from the JSON file automatically.
 The full code of retrieving contact records during initialization, please see [here](https://github.com/yinpinglai/lcs_the_phone_book_application/blob/master/definitions/application.py#L25).

 ### 5.3 Search contact records <a name="the-functionalities-of-the-pba-retrieve-contact-records-from-the-temporary-json-file"></a>